 Mixing of Prints: Gingham and Stripes

 I participate in a social media blogger’s group designed to support one another and collaborate.
 I accepted the May hat challenge with a fascinator in honor of the royal wedding.
-The June challenge “Age Over Style or Rule Breakers.”
+The June challenge is “Age Over Style or Rule Breakers.”
 I chose to be a rule breaker by pattern clashing.
-In fact, let’s examine are there any rules to print mixing?
+In fact, let’s examine whether there are any rules to print mixing.

 Mixing Gingham and Stripes

-You know there are some items of clothing women of a certain age get backlash for wearing.
+You know, some clothing items women of a certain age get backlash for wearing.
 Pieces like two-piece bathing suits, shorts, jumpsuits, mini and tulle skirts, to name a few.
-This year, I wore a jumpsuit to a New York City virtual friendship MeetUp.
-A tulle skirt last summer and again here when I talked about bladder control.
+I wore a jumpsuit to a New York City virtual friendship MeetUp this year.
+I wore a tulle skirt last summer and again here when I talked about bladder control.
 So there!

 Print Mixing: Gingham and Stripes

-The best quote I heard regarding clothing and the older women, in The Little Dictionary of Fashion by Christian Dior published in 1954.
-“I have said before that there need to be no old women.
-There are only women who are older than others”.
-The quote is my philosophy too.
+The best quote I heard regarding clothing and older women was in The Little Dictionary of Fashion by Christian Dior, published in 1954: “I have said before that there need to be no old women.
+There are only women who are older than others.”
+This quote is also my philosophy.

 Gingham on Breton Stripe

-Today, instead of a challenging a piece of clothing.
-I took on the trend of print mixing.
-Breaking all the rules about pattern mixing.
-The old fashion rules say, “Don’t mix your prints” right up there with not wearing white to a wedding (unless it’s a royal wedding) or wearing white after Labor Day.
+Today, instead of challenging a piece of clothing, I took on the print mixing trend, breaking all the rules about pattern mixing.
+The old-fashioned rules say, “Don’t mix your prints,” right up there with not wearing white to a wedding (unless it’s a royal wedding) or wearing white after Labor Day.

 J. Crew Gingham Moto jacket and J. Crew Stripe Sailor Pants

-One thing about this trend, no need to go out and purchase something new.
+One thing about this trend is that there is no need to go out and purchase something new.
 The best looks are already in your closet, just waiting for the pairing.
-Just start mixing and matching, you’ll be surprised at the results.
+Just start mixing and matching; you’ll be surprised at the results.
 You know practice makes perfect.

 Solange Knowles Print Mixing back in 2013